cFos/l10n/README.md

 * `cFos Software GmbH`
 * names of the software
+* names of companies
 * sections marked with `/ no translation` or `/ do not translate` comments

 #### Translation reference

 For some languages we have translations references.
 You can find them in list above.
 It contains typical, unified and recommended translation variants for certain words and phrases.
-If there is available translation reference for your language - please, use it.
+If there is available translation reference for your language — please, use it.

 * [Russian translation reference](/Translation%20references/Translation%20reference%20-%20russian.md)

-*Note: if you'll find any errors, wrong or inaccurate translation in referencing files - please, let us know.
+*Note: if you'll find any errors, wrong or inaccurate translation in referencing files — please, let us know.
 Thanks*

 #### HTML-tags

 While translation you'll probably notice a lot of html-tags.
 Those are, for example, `<a href="...">` and `</a>`.
 They are used for building page content.

-Don't be scared of it - it's quite easy language and all you have to know is how tags and closing tags works.
+Don't be scared of it — it's quite easy language and all you have to know is how tags and closing tags works.
 That's it.

 Here is few basic examples: